iitsuraj/index/README.md

-# index
-collection of tools created by @iitsuraj
+# collection of tools created by @iitsuraj